Predicting cognitive function three months after surgery in patients with a glioma

 Cognitive functioning three months after surgery was predicted for 317 patients with a glioma across eight cognitive tests.
 Nine multivariate Bayesian regression models were used following a machine-learning approach while employing pre-operative neuropsychological test scores and a comprehensive set of clinical predictors obtainable before surgery.
 Model performances were compared using the Expected Log Pointwise Predictive Density (ELPD), and pointwise predictions were assessed using the Coefficient of Determination (R²) and Mean Absolute Error.
 Models were compared against models employing only pre-operative cognitive functioning and the best-performing model was interpreted.
 Moreover, an example prediction including uncertainty for clinical use was provided.

-Post-operative cognitive functioning cannot yet reliably be predicted from pre-operative cognitive functioning and the included clinical predictors.
+Post-operative cognitive functioning could not reliably be predicted from pre-operative cognitive functioning and the included clinical predictors.
 Moreover, predictions relied strongly on pre-operative cognitive functioning.
-Consequently, clinicians should not rely on the included predictors to infer patients’ cognitive functioning after treatment.
-Moreover, it stresses the need to collect larger cross-center multimodal datasets to obtain more certain predictions for individual patients.
+Consequently, clinicians should not rely on the included predictors to infer patients' cognitive functioning after treatment.
+Furthermore, our results stress the need to collect larger cross-center multimodal datasets to obtain more certain predictions for individual patients.

 Original languageEnglish